Left: Bruce Quinn, Summer 2018 | Right: Mandalina Kozicki, Summer 2019

 GAIN is a new two-year internship program that provides experiences in materials research and development (R&D) both in academia and industry for community college students.
 The twin goals of GAIN are to create opportunities for students and to enhance the workforce pipeline for materials-focused industries.

-Participants will be selected from Boston area Community Colleges.
-Beginning in the summer of 2018, we will work with two new participants each year, for a total of five participants over a five-year period.
-The summer interns will be full members of the Jaramillo research group during their time at MIT.
-In addition, the interns will be invited to participate in the social and career-training activities that are part of the internship program run by the Materials Research Laboratory (MRL) at MIT.
-Participants will spend the second summer at an internship at a local company.
+Participants are selected from Boston area Community Colleges.
+Beginning in the summer of 2018, we work with two new participants each year.
+The summer interns full members of the Jaramillo research group during their time at MIT.
+In addition, the interns are invited to participate in the social and career-training activities that are part of the internship program run by the Materials Research Laboratory (MRL) at MIT.
+Participants spend the second summer at an internship at a local company.
 This internship is expected to last for eight weeks.

 We are grateful to the National Science Foundation for providing MIT with a five-year award (#1751736) to fund the GAIN program.